 While our programs are demanding, the level of support you’ll receive from our faculty and your student colleagues is impressive—we pride ourselves on a spirit of cooperation and collaboration, and we limit the number of candidates each year to maintain a low student-faculty ratio.

-We admit students interested in working in the specialties of phonetics/phonology, first and second language acquisition, sociolinguistics, Hispanic linguistics, and Teaching of English to Speakers of Other Languages (TESOL).
+We admit students interested in working in the specialties of phonetics/phonology, second language acquisition, sociolinguistics, Hispanic linguistics, and Teaching of English to Speakers of Other Languages (TESOL).
 Our small program ensures highly individualized attention to each student.

 The MA/PhD program is a combined program designed for students entering with a BA with the intention of earning a PhD.

 The deadline for graduate applications is typically December 15 for admission the following September.

 A variety of teaching and research fellowships are available that can assist with financial aid.